scylladb/scylla-code-samples/mms/zeppelin/README.md

 Navigate to [http://127.0.0.1:9080](http://127.0.0.1:9080) in your web browser.

+### Configuring Zeppelin to access Scylla

+1. Once in the web interface, click on anonymous -> Interpreter
+2. Find cassandra and then click edit
+3. Change the value of cassandra.cluster to scylla-node1
+4. Change the value of cassandra.hosts	to scylla-node1,scylla-node2,scylla-node3
+5. Click save

 ### Running Queries against Scylla from Zeppelin

-Once in the web interface, click on anonymous -> Interpreter Find cassandra and then click edit
-Change the value of cassandra.cluster to scylla-node1 Change the value of cassandra.hosts	to scylla-node1,scylla-node2,scylla-node3 Click save

-click on Notebook -> Create a new Note
+1. Click on Notebook -> Create a new Note
-Type scylla under Note name
+2. Type scylla under Note name
-Change the default interpreter to cassandra
+3. Change the default interpreter to cassandra
-Click Create Note
+4. Click Create Note

-In the text box type the following:
+5. In the text box type the following:
 ```
 select * from catalog.mutant_data;
 ```

-Click the play button to see the results.
+6. Click the play button to see the results.